nab-os/atelier-traviole/content/portfolio/0021/index.en.md

     image: stardew-valley-horizon.png
     imageAlt: Fanart of stardew valley characters in the Animal Crossing universe

     description: "Fanart of two of my favourite video games: Stardew Valley and Animal Crossing.
 For this piece, which is actually a series of duets, I played around with imagining what the villagers of Stardew would look like in the Animal Crossing universe while keeping the codes of Animal Crossing New Horizons.
-My favourite of the series is Sam, I think he's really fun and spontaneous!"
+My favourite of the serie is Sam, I think he's really fun and spontaneous!"

     links:
     - label: The French-speaking community dedicated to Stardew Valley (FR)